 I sat down with my friend and fellow dreamer, Sydney, to ask her about her journey.
 She owns and operates a 6-figure business before turning 30, which I think is an AMAZING accomplishment.
 So I wanted to learn more about how and why she did it.

-If you’re interested in starting a business (Sydney is a dog groomer), check out the interview we had.
+If you’re interested in starting a dog grooming business (Sydney is a dog groomer), check out the interview below.
 Maybe you’ll get some inspiration to go ahead and jump into your dream!

 An Interview on Life and Successful Dog Grooming with Sydney:

-1. Tell us a little bit about what you do.
+1. Tell us about you and your dog grooming business.

 I am a professional dog groomer who also owns her own shop.
 I opened shop in 2010, and have been running it for about 8 years.
 Dog grooming is just as it sounds.
 I see my clients every 2-8 weeks but its not all playing with puppies every day.
 There’s a lot of hard work that I put into running a business, too.

 2. What kind of connection do you have with the owners and their dogs?

 I always tell owners that your groomer is your best friend because we do a complete check of their dog a lot more often than their vet, whom they see once a year.
 I tend to get to know the dogs’ personalities, health issues, and their owners very well.